 Preston and Burnley (Campus code: Preston: U, Burnley: A)

-GCSE: 5 at Grade C including Maths and English or English Language
+GCSE: 5 at grade C/4 including English or equivalent

 In addition to clearly demonstrating how they will meet the academic requirements of the course, applicants must demonstrate significant relevant experience and should indicate a clear motivation for applying for the course on their UCAS statement.
 Significant experience refers to experience which develops relevant values and skills and applicants’ understanding of social work roles.